 Your physical changes this week

 - You could be finding yourself experiencing dry and irritated eyes this week.
 It may be worse if you wear glasses or contact lenses.
 Lubricating eye drops or artificial tears will help.
 Remember to wear your sunglasses when you’re out in the sun.
-Any with an EPF (Eye Protection Factor) of 10 are fine.
+Any with an EPF (Eye Protection Factor) of 9-10 are fine and will block almost all UV radiation.

 - Stretch marks could start forming on your tummy, thighs, breasts or hips around this time.
 They occur when the collagen fibres in the middle layer of skin (the dermis) stretch and tear to accommodate an enlarging shape and body size.
 Unfortunately, there are no creams which actually seep through the external layer of skin to the underlying dermis, no matter what’s printed on the label.
 If you want to, massage your tummy with some emollient cream or one with Vitamin E included.
 The best time to do this is after showering, when your skin is still warm, damp and the pores more open.